BretasArthur/CAPyM/README.md

 ------------

-Please drop me a note with feedback, contribute to this repository or send me a message on [LinkedIn](https://www.linkedin.com/in/arthurbretas/).
+Please drop me a note with feedback, contribute to this repository and/or send me a message on [LinkedIn](https://www.linkedin.com/in/arthurbretas/).

 **Arthur Bretas**